Search API Connector Documentation

 Appendix [PRO]: Get the Shopify Report Pack

 The Shopify report pack is a pack of pre-built reports to get you started.
 All you need to do is enter your own Shopify password and store name to populate the reports with your own data.
-It makes use of JMESPath filters and pagination handling, so you’ll need a pro account with API Connector for it to work (or install API Connector for a free trial).
+It makes use of pagination handling, so you’ll need a pro account with API Connector for it to work (or install API Connector for a free trial).